itstheandre/Casa-de-los-bytes/README.md

-# Casa-de-los-byts
+# Casa-de-los-bytes

 Ironhack P5 Game Project

 # Introduction

 During the third week of Ironhack Berlin's Summer Cohort, we were to create and deploy the first challenge.
 In this case, a game.
 We could choose between either DOM Manipulation or using P5.js library.
-After some research, brainstorming I decided to create this game - Casa de los .
+After some research, brainstorming I decided to create this game - Casa de los bytes .

 # What is the game?